 This will include something more ‘brutal’ as you need to try hammering the nail.
 But you don’t have to do it too hard.
 The hammering is done to lose the rust that exists in the screw.

-To make it easier to remove, you will need to whack the rusts from all sides of the screws when possible.
+To make it easier to remove, you will need to whack the rust from all sides of the screws when possible.
 Try to whack as many parts as possible.
 If you have done this, try to remove the screw manually using a screwdriver.

-3. Get a rust penetrant product or any household products
+3. Get a rust-penetrant product or any household products

 After the whacks, the next step of how to remove a rusted screw is to try the rust penetrant.
 You can spray some rust penetrant on any visible parts of the screw.
 Alternately, you may also spray the rusted screws with hydrogen peroxide, cola, or lemon juice.

 After that, try again to loosen the screw using your screwdriver.
 If everything goes well, your screwdriver should succeed in making the rusted screw pop out.
-Otherwise, you need to retry whacking it, put some more rust penetrant, and wait for some more time.
+Otherwise, you need to retry whacking it, put some more rust penetrant, and wait for more time.